 Fruits and vegetables

 Fruits and vegetables are high in fiber and a good source of many essential vitamins and minerals.
 They can also help to reduce cholesterol levels and can help manage your blood sugar.
-Fiber-rich vegetables, such as beans and peas, are also healthful.
+Fiber-rich vegetables, such as legumes are also healthful.

 You should aim to have